ghifarit53/Jarkom-Modul-3-I03-2023/README.md

 ## No. 6

+All the steps here needs to be performed in all PHP worker nodes

 We need to install `wget` and `unzip` in order to download the website assets from Google Drive.
 And then `nginx`, `php`, and `php-fpm` to make the site online.